climate + ocean

 Over 90% of the excess heat retained on Earth as a result of increased greenhouse gasses has been absorbed by our oceans.

-Our seas are rising at an increasing rate, putting coastal communities at risk of flooding, shoreline erosion, and storms.
 8 out of the world's 10 largest cities are coastal, and nearly 40% of the U.S. population lives in high-density coastal areas.

 Levels of ocean acidity have risen 30% in the last 200 years, threatening calcifying organisms like corals, shellfish, and sea urchins.